What is SEO? (Why is it Important?)

 This is a question that we often take for granted in the industry.
 Even if SEO is second-nature to our daily vocabulary, we still get a deer-in-the-headlights look when discussing it with most of our clients.

-SEO means search engine optimization (not “seeing each other” as Jamie jokingly brought up during the podcast).
+SEO means search engine optimization (not “seeing each other” as Jamie jokingly likes to say).
 Search Engine Land defines SEO as “the process of getting traffic from the ‘free,’ ‘organic,’ ‘editorial’ or ‘natural’ search results on search engines.”
 The hopeful results of SEO are to improve search engine ranking, increase site traffic, and increase traffic quality.

 This process includes many factors that can overwhelm any business.
 We’ve outlined the points that small businesses have the most control over and can most easily implement.

 What is the goal of Google and other search engines?
 They want to provide the most relevant and helpful content to the searcher.
 This means your content should answer the questions your audience is asking and/or giving them relevant content that interests or entertains.
 Content SEO tactics include:

 - Keyword research (find out what people have searched for that relates to your business) For example, it’s important for Keystone to rank for the keyphrase “Nashville web design.”

 - Quality content (content is well written and is on topics that interest your audiences)